Search

 • Sufficient documentation for proof the person is the correct fugitive.

-If you are in an extradition situation, either to or from another state, the Law Office of Adams & Luka can provide experienced attorneys who will inform you of the next legal steps and which option would be best in your case.
+If you are in an extradition situation, either to or from another state, the Law Office of Adams, Luka, & Benton, P.A. can provide experienced attorneys who will inform you of the next legal steps and which option would be best in your case.

 Client Reviews